vega113/cshar-unit-test/examples/testing_internal.md

 In your test project, add a reference to the project containing the internal methods you want to test.

-Now you can write unit tests for your internal methods using XUnit, just as you would for public methods.
+Now you can write unit tests for your internal methods, just as you would for public methods.

 Here's an example: